AndreasDeveloper/Weathery-App/README.md

 <b>FOCUS</b>

 - Focus was on API manipulation and consumption of its data.
 In Weathery app, two endpoints were used (one for search functionality, other for displaying Forecast data of certain location).
-MVC pattern was used, which makes app much more flexible, code readable, file organisation outstanding.
+MVC pattern was used, which makes app much more flexible, code readable and files are much more organised.

 <b>TOOLS USED</b>